-You should carefully consider the risks described below in addition to the other information contained in this report before making an investment decision with respect to any of our securities.
-Our business, financial condition or results of operations could be materially impacted by any of these risks.
-The risks and uncertainties described below are not the only ones we face.
-Additional risks not currently known to us or other factors not perceived by us to present significant risks to our business at this time may impair our business operations, financial condition, or results of operations.
+You should carefully consider the risks described below, some of which have manifested and any of which may occur in the future, in addition to the other information contained in this report before making an investment decision with respect to any of our securities.
+Our business, results of operations, and financial condition could be materially and adversely impacted by any of these risks, which could in turn adversely affect our stock price.
+Additional risks not currently known to us or other factors not perceived by us as material risks could also present significant risks to our business.